Deputies searching for hit-and-run driver that seriously injured Del Mar man

 Police are looking for the hit-and-run driver that seriously injured 39-year-old Ben Nelson on Saturday, Nov.
 9. Last week, he was happy and healthy.
 Now, he’s lying in a hospital bed at Scripps in La Jolla as he recovers from surgery.

 Longtime friends Sarah and Shaun Peebles say Nelson had been hanging out at a bar in Del Mar late Friday with some friends.
 He left between 1 and 2 a.m. to walk just blocks to his house.
 That’s when a driver hit him.
-The car dragged him into an alley off 11 street near Camino Del Mar, then took off.
+The car dragged him into an alley off 11th Street near Camino Del Mar, then took off.

 “I don’t know how someone could do that to one person and just leave him there to die,” said Sarah.